How to Build a Glossary from Domain Class Model?

 1. Create a new project with Visual Paradigm.
 Select Project > New from the application toolbar.

-2. In the New Project window, enter Enquiry Management System as project name.
+2. In the New Project window, enter Enquiry Management System as the project name.
 Click the Create Blank Project button.

 New project